PhamCongTrang/Balancing_Robot/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you find any bugs or have suggestions for improvement, please feel free to open an issue or submit a pull request.

-## License

-[Include the license information for the project here.
-For example, if the code is under an open-source license like MIT or Apache 2.0, mention that here with a link to the license file.]